 A student can submit an objection if he or she disagrees with a decision made by or on behalf of the Executive Board.
 By submitting an objection, the student is effectively asking for a previous decision to be reconsidered.
-This mainly concerns decisions on enrolment as a student, decentralised selection, termination of enrolment, payment or refund of tuition fees, financial aid (e.g. grants to members of student committees) and having been barred entry to the university's buildings and premises.
+This mainly concerns decisions on enrolment as a bachelorstudent and the procedural rules enrolment EUR,, termination of enrolment, payment or refund of tuition fees, financial aid (e.g. grants to members of student committees), the judicium abuendi and having been barred entry to the university's buildings and premises.

-The objection must be submitted within six weeks after notification of the contested decision.
-The objection can be submitted by sending an email to acb@eur.nl.
+The objection must be submitted within six weeks after the day the contested decision has been published.
+The objection can be submitted by sending an email to gas@eur.nl.
 An objection may also be submitted against a written refusal to make a decision or if a decision is not forthcoming.

-This possibility to submit an objection can only be used if there is no other legal remedy (e.g. the Examinations Appeals Board) available to the student.
+This possibility to submit an objection can only be used if there is no other legal remedy (e.g. the CBE) available to the student.

-The Disputes Committee advises the Executive Board of the objection submitted by the student.
+The GAS advises the Executive Board of the objection submitted by the student.
 Before proceeding with this advice, the Committee first explores the possibility of an amicable settlement between the parties.
 The Executive Board must decide on the objection no later than 10 weeks after receiving the objection.